Self

 1. Honor the sun

-At some point in the morning, even on the way to work, face the sun and take a few minutes to simply stand still for a moment and feel its warmth.
+At some point in the morning, even on the way to work, face the sun and take a few minutes to stand still and feel its warmth.

-Envision it flowing into your mind, heart and body, and send its light wherever you feel the need for healing.
+Envision it flowing into your mind, heart, and body, and send its light wherever you need healing.

 2. Show gratitude for water